-- To be eligible to continue in the program, students will normally need a minimum GPA of 2.3 each Fall/Winter. - (2) Successful completion of the program requirements includes a cumulative grade point average of 2.3 on all courses completed in the program. - (3) Students are required to complete at least ★33 during each Fall/Winter in every year except Year 4 where ★30 is required.
-A reduced course load to ★24 requires only the approval of the Department of Music; a course load of less than ★24 requires the approval of both Faculties and is based on a recommendation from the Department of Music. - (4) Students who fail to meet the requirements for promotion are required to withdraw from the BMus/BEd Combined Degrees program.
+- (1) To be eligible to continue in the program, students will normally need a minimum GPA of 2.3 each Fall/Winter. - Successful completion of the program requirements includes a cumulative grade point average of 2.3 on all courses completed in the program. - Students are required to complete at least ★33 during each Fall/Winter in every year except Year 4 where ★30 is required.
+A reduced course load to ★24 requires only the approval of the Department of Music: a course load of less than ★24 requires the approval of both Faculties and is based on a recommendation from the Department of Music. - (4) Students who fail to meet the requirements for promotion are required to withdraw from the BMus/BEd Combined Degrees program.
 Such students may transfer to another program in the Faculty of Arts, the Faculty of Education or another Faculty, if entrance and promotion requirements for such a program are met.
-After transfer, all requirements for the new program must be met.

-- (5) Students who fail to meet the fifth-year requirements in the program are permitted to fulfil those requirements only with the approval of the Faculty of Arts and the Faculty of Education upon the recommendation of the Department of Music.
+After transfer, all requirements for the new program must be met. - (5) Students who fail to meet the fifth-year requirements in the program are permitted to fulfil those requirements only with the approval of the Faculty of Arts and the Faculty of Education upon the recommendation of the Department of Music.
 Otherwise, students must withdraw from the program, and, if so desired, transfer to another program in the Faculty of Arts or Education for which they are able to meet entrance and promotion requirements. - (6) The BMus/BEd Combined Degrees program may be interrupted only with the prior consent of the Department of Music, the Faculty of Arts, and the Faculty of Education.
-Readmission and continuation will be subject to any conditions, including reauditioning and new program requirements, that may be specified by the Department of Music, the Faculty of Arts, and the Faculty of Education. - (7) All qualified Year 3 BMus/BEd Combined Degrees students will be promoted to Year 4 in the Faculty of Education provided that - a. a minimum AGPA of 2.3 has been achieved, and - b. a minimum of ★99 applicable to this program has been successfully completed.
+Readmission and continuation will be subject to any conditions, including reauditioning and new program requirements, that may be specified by the Department of Music, the Faculty of Arts, and the Faculty of Education. - All qualified Year 3 BMus/BEd Combined Degrees students will be promoted to Year 4 in the Faculty of Education provided that - a. a minimum AGPA of 2.3 has been achieved, and - a minimum of ★99 applicable to this program has been successfully receives a "W" or "NC" in the second attempt of a Field Experience course. he/she will be required to withdraw from the Combined Degrees program.